amandineameye/DocMorrisApp/README.md

 | `@repo/ui`    | Generic, theme-aware components                       |
 | App           | Selects brand config and injects it at runtime        |

 This modular layering ensures that the UI is fully reusable while supporting unique branding per app instance.
-Let me know if you'd like to document best practices for adding new tokens or brands!

 ## 📲 Native Integrations